PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - show `Dispose` action in vertmore.
   - On click, open dispose dialog when system ask `Disposed On`.
 Its a mandatory field.
 - For other types of incentive stock
-  - When all vesting schedules are completed in the grant then consider that grant is disposed.
+  - When all vesting schedules in the grant are completed, consider the grant is disposed.
-  - Once grant is disposed then it automatically moved from active to disposed tab.
+  - Once grant is disposed then it auto-moved from active tab to disposed tab.
 - Show all `Disposed` grant in `Disposed` tab.

 ### UI Rule